 The primary use-case of The Graph is an index for data on the Ethereum blockchain.
 It acts as an application programming interface for the network that essentially can analyze and sort its data - the same way the index of a book maps out its contents.

-Moving onward from this, The Graph is currently in beta stage on a host of other blockchains, but we will have to wait to see how this develops.
+Moving onward from this, The Graph is currently in the beta stage on a host of other blockchains, but we will have to wait to see how this develops.

 As already mentioned, The Graph was primarily designed to run queries on the Ethereum blockchain.
-Latest platform developments have seen beta versions of The Graph now running on a range of other popular blockchains, that also will bring a large volume of queries for the network to run.
+Latest platform developments have seen beta versions of The Graph now running on a range of other popular blockchains, which also will bring a large volume of queries for the network to run.
 More queries mean more functionality and a more investable product.
 Some of the latest platforms now running a beta version are:

-How To Buy The Graph
+How to Buy The Graph

 To buy any token you will need an interface.
 There are a host of different options for you, but most will require you to verify your identity and create an account with some sort of platform.
 Here we have laid out your options.